Johnsoct/fsd/src/docs/application-state.md

 2. Always start with how you structure your data
 3. Use normal forms to optimize access cost
 4. Use indexes if in-app search is required
-5. Offload data** to hard-drive when it's needed
+5. Offload data to hard-drive when it's needed (IndexDB, browser storage)
 6. Pick a suitable storage